Yossi Cohen

 Yosef "Yossi" Meir Cohen (יוסף מאיר כהן; born 10 September 1961) is an Israeli intelligence officer.

-After mandatory service in the Israeli Defense Forces, Cohen joined the Mossad, the national intelligence agency of Israel, in 1982.
+After mandatory service in the Israel Defense Forces, Cohen joined the Mossad, the national intelligence agency of Israel, in 1982.
 He rose to lead Mossad's Tzomet Division and was the agency's deputy director from 2011 to 2013, when he was appointed National Security Advisor to Prime Minister Benjamin Netanyahu.

 In 2016, Cohen succeeded Tamir Pardo as the Mossad's director.
 During his tenure, he oversaw Mossad's operation to steal Iran's nuclear archive and was the chief negotiator during the Abraham Accords.
 He stepped down from the agency in 2021.

 Early life

 Cohen was born in Jerusalem to a religious family and grew up in the Katamon neighborhood.
 His father Aryeh was an eighth-generation Sabra who was descended from one of the founding families of the Mea Shearim neighborhood of Jerusalem.
 He worked in a senior position at Bank Mizrahi and was also an Irgun veteran.
 His mother Mina was a teacher and school principal.
 She was a seventh-generation Sabra, born to a Jewish family rooted in Hebron, now part of the West Bank.

 Cohen was raised in a religious household and was a member of the Bnei Akiva religious Zionist youth movement.
 He attended the religious high school Yeshivat Or Etzion.